Clarrymych/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that changes to user’s home directory
+script that changes to user’s home directory